Do you know that plants love a little dose of caffeine? These awesome Coffee Uses Can Change The Way You Garden! Check them out!

 1. Growing Veggies in Coffee Grounds

-Till coffee grounds to a depth of 8 inches in the soil for eliminating garden parasites, fungi, and pathogenic worms.
+Till coffee grounds to a depth of 6-8 inches in the soil for eliminating garden parasites, fungi, and pathogenic worms.
 Leafy greens and root crops respond favorably to this measure, especially when you mix coffee grounds with soil at the time of planting.

-As coffee grounds are fine in texture, and their use as mulch works best only in combination with coarse organic mulches.
+As coffee grounds are fine in texture, their use as mulch works best only in combination with coarse organic mulches.
 If used alone, in a thick layer, coffee grounds can dry and compact the soil and keep moisture out, not in.

-4. Fertilize Your Rose Bushes with Grind Coffee Beans
+4. Fertilize Rose Bushes with Coffee Beans

 5. Carve out a Protective Circle